Home News & Updates The Sales Call – The Secret Art and Science

 Yet, if that is the case, why wouldn’t companies reduce the use of calls in their arsenal of sales tools?
 The fact is that discourse and dialogue play a massive role in persuasion, and selling is all about persuading someone to use your products, services and solutions.
 Moreover, the sound of a voice or facial expression can play a massive part in the discourse, which is entirely absent in a text discussion.

 Don’t miss out on the opportunity that a sales call can offer.
 The personal touch and the intimacy that a sales call can create can be the key to closing the deal.
-When so many of us communicate with text via chat messengers and emails, the simple act of speaking to clients over a voice or even a video sales call is a skill that is both art and science.
+When so many of us communicate with text via chat messengers and emails, the simple act of speaking to clients over a voice or even a video sales call is a skill that is both art and science – the latter of which is applied in speech analytics software, for example.

 What is a Sales Call?
 What is the Purpose?